 We have foreign currency risks related to our revenue and expenses denominated in currencies other than the U.S. dollar.
 Our most significant foreign exchange exposure, the Hong Kong dollar, is for now pegged to the U.S. dollar.
-Our foreign currency exchange rate exposure to South Korean won, Taiwan dollar, Japanese yen, Chinese yuan, Russian ruble, Kazakhstani tenge, Singaporean dollar, Malaysian ringgit, Vietnamese dong, Canadian dollar, Mexican peso, Peruvian sol and European euro represented approximately 7% of our revenue during each of the three month periods ended March 31, 2018 and 2017.
+Our foreign currency exchange rate exposure to South Korean won, Taiwan dollar, Japanese yen, Chinese yuan, Russian ruble, Kazakhstani tenge, Singaporean dollar, Malaysian ringgit, Vietnamese dong, Thai baht, Canadian dollar, Mexican peso, Peruvian sol and European euro represented approximately 9% and 8% of our revenue during each of the six month periods ended June 30, 2018 and 2017, respectively.
 We have experienced and will continue to experience fluctuations in our net income as a result of transaction gains and losses related to translating certain balances denominated in currencies other than the U.S. dollar.